Teenage drug use: is it safe?

 You can be a role model for your child in your behaviour and attitudes towards alcohol and other drugs.
 You can also influence your child by staying connected with your child and guiding your child’s behaviour in a positive way.

-Where to get help for alcohol and other drug use
+Where to get help for teenage drug use

 There are many services, resources and support options for you, your child and your family.